-[This section is derived from NYSDOH, 2010.]
+[This section is derived from CDC, 2008.]

 There has been increased focus on removing sharps hazards through the development and use of engineering controls.
 In November 2000 the Federal Needlestick Safety and Prevention Act authorized OSHA's revision of its Bloodborne Pathogens Standard to require the use of safety-engineered sharp devices (see below).
 The CDC has provided guidance on the design, implementation, and evaluation of a comprehensive sharps injury prevention program.
 This includes measures to handle needles and other sharp devices in a manner that will prevent injury to the user and to others who may encounter the device during or after a procedure.
 Healthcare workers must follow proper technique when using and handling needles, cannulae, and syringes.
 Whenever possible, use sharps with engineered sharps injury protections-for example, non-needle sharp or needle devices with built-in safety features or mechanisms that effectively reduce the risk of an exposure incident.
-Do not disable or circumvent the safety feature on devices.